Position Among the Stars: Plot

 The film follows a family in transition as they adjust to bewildering gaps in education, outlook, religion and even class among three generations jammed into cramped quarters in Jakarta.
 At the head of the family the shiftless Bakti gambles incessantly with his Siamese fighting fish while his frustrated wife, Sri, runs a small food stall, and his orphaned niece, Tari, cares more about obtaining blue contact lenses than preparing for her high school graduation.

 Tari emerges as the family's star as the tumult of democracy and corruption grip the country.
 Tari has the possibility that she may be the first in her family to experience higher education.
 She passes her final examination.
 With a mortgage on the home, they finance her university study.
 Her uncle Bakti quarrels with his wife.
 He uses holy water for his fighting fish, and she takes revenge by cooking them.
 Dwi (Baktis brother) is upset after their mother Rumijah has taught her little grandson Bagus a Christian prayer since the boy is raised by Dwi as a Muslim.
 There is a near fire as the family converts from cooking with oil to cheaper gas.
 Bakti drags the poor grandmother Rumijah back from life in her ancestral village to take charge of the youngster and expose Tari to traditional values in the run-up to her graduation and application to college.

 Background

-Leonard Retel Helmrich observed the fortunes of the Sjamsuddin family living in a Jakarta slum for twelve years.
-The result is a trilogy, covering the topics economy, politics and religion in Indonesia.
-Moreover, every part stands for an own tense : the past, the present and the future of the country.
-Yet, each film stands on its own, so they don't have to be watched subsequently.
+Director Leonard Retel Helmrich observed the fortunes of the Sjamsuddin family living in a Jakarta slum for twelve years.
+The result is a trilogy, covering the effects of the changing economy, politics and religion in Indonesia on family dynamics.
+Every part stands for its own tense: the past, the present and the future of the country.
+Yet, each film stands on its own and can be watched individually.

-While the tumultuous changes that have rocked Indonesian society swirl around the family, more than anything Retel Helmrich has intimately captured a family in transition as they adjust to bewildering gaps in education, outlook, religion and even class among three generations jammed into cramped quarters.
+While the tumultuous changes that have rocked Indonesian society swirl around the family, more than anything Leonard Retel Helmrich has intimately captured a family in transition as they adjust to bewildering gaps in education, outlook, religion and even class among three generations jammed into cramped quarters.

-Leonard Retel Helmrich filmed in a remarkably intimate cinema verité style that he calls Single Shot Cinema, which emphasizes camera movement and long takes.
+Retel Helmrich filmed in a remarkably intimate cinema verité style that he calls Single Shot Cinema, which emphasizes camera movement and long takes.